Ella Pinney, Christie patient

 “But after every operation and every treatment, Olivia has been the best tonic to all of this.
-And the more recent arrival of our second daughter Sienna at the start of the year has given us an incredible boost.
+And the more recent arrival of our second daughter Sienna at the start of 2020 gave us an incredible boost.

 “I’ve also had my amazing husband James by my side through it all.
 He’s been with me at every appointment and every scan.